YardenBakish/BASIC-CPU-SIMULATOR/README.md

 ## FILES
-At the beginning of the simulation, PC=0. with each iteration, the simulator fetches the next instuction according to the PC, decodes it, and updates register's state and other internal consitutes of the program.
+At the beginning of the simulation, PC=0. with each iteration, the simulator fetches the next instuction according to the PC, decodes it, and updates registers' state and other internal constitues of the program

-The Simulator program will recieve the following files as Command Line Parameters:
+The Simulator program will recieve the following files (files' path name) as command line arguments:

-Note that changing the command line parameters are
+imemin.txt dmemin.txt diskin.txt irq2in.txt dmemout.txt regout.txt
+trace.txt hwregtrace.txt cycles.txt leds.txt monitor.txt monitor.yuv diskout.txt

+1. imemin.txt -